 Calxa provides some useful tools to help you build your alternate scenarios:

-- Monitor KPIs for early warning signs of problems so that you take action on your Plan B before you hit serious trouble.
+- Once you have decided on your plans, monitor KPIs for early warning signs of problems so that you take action on your Plan B before you hit serious trouble.
 Your accountant can advise you on which KPIs might be most suited to your organisation;

 - Use the Cashflow Scenario Line Chart (see below) to compare the cashflow effect of your scenarios side by side.
 This chart is a great tool to help with your decision-making.